What is Margin Trading? A Comprehensive Guide

 As mentioned above, traditional markets fund margins by using an investment broker.
-So, who provides these funds in the crypto market?
+What about providing these funds in the crypto market?
 This is usually done by other traders.
-Their motivation is to earn interest on the funds they borrow for margins.
+Their motivation is to earn interest on the funds borrowed for margins.
 In some cases, the exchange is the party that provides margin funds to traders.

 Margin Trading – a Practical Example

-So, let’s take a look at an example.
 First off, a trader needs to commit a percentage of the total order when making a margin trade.
 The initial funds that the trader deposits are called margin.
 Now, the trader will choose a leverage.
 In other words, the ratio of the borrowed funds.
-As previously mentioned, exchanges have learned from history.
-So, there are limits to margins to keep all parties safe.
+As previously mentioned, exchanges have learned from the history.
+There are limits to margins to keep all parties safe.
 The leverage limits depend on the policy of the exchange.

 Now, let’s get more practical and look at a real use case.
-For instance, a trader commits €25 as a margin.
+For example, a trader commits €25 as a margin.
 The trader then decides to leverage the trade 3x.
 So, the trader borrows €50 to buy €75 worth of Bitcoin.
 Simple, right?
-Yes, margin trading is not complicated but still requires caution.
-So, regardless of the results of the trade, you need to return the borrowed funds.
-In this case, €50 and the fees.
+Yes, margin trading is not complicated yet requires caution.
+Regardless of the results of the trade, you need to return the borrowed funds.
+In this case, €50 plus the fees.

 Short vs Long Positions

-Now that you have learned the basics of what is margin trading, let’s get more technical.
+Now that you have learned the basics of what margin trading is, let’s get more technical.
 Margin trading is quite universal.
 This means you can use it to open short and long positions.

-The trader can now use the profit he made from the trade to pay back the leverage and the fees and buy back more Bitcoin than he had.
+The trader can now use the profit s/he made from the trade to pay back the leverage and the fees and buy back more bitcoin.
 In conclusion, using a short position with leverage can amplify profits.
 However, it is important for beginners to be cautious when using a short position with margin.
 Make sure to do your research beforehand and understand the risks.